-The operating permit program is the result of the Federal Clean Air Act Amendments of 1990 and the passage of LB1257 (1992) by the Nebraska Legislature.
-The operating permits are reviewed and renewed every five years.
-Operating permits are issued for both large and small sources of air pollution.
+The air quality operating permit program is the result of the Federal Clean Air Act Amendments of 1990 and the passage of LB1257 (1992) by the Nebraska Legislature.
+Operating permits authorized by this legislation are issued for both large and small sources of air pollution.
+These permits have a five year renewable term.

-The Nebraska operating permit program offers an innovative alternative for sources who have taken measures to keep their emissions very low.
+The Nebraska operating permit program offers an innovative alternative for sources which have taken measures to keep their emissions very low.
 This program is called the Low Emitter Program.
-NDEQ also has general permits and permits by rule available for certain source categories.
+NDEQ also has general operating permits and permits by rule available for certain source categories.
 The table below provides statistics relating to all applications received, processed and pending under the operating permit program: